Welcome to Our Blog on the Camino Portuguese

 Stork on Camino de Santiago.

-We ran into two fellow pilgrims we've been walking with on the way in to town, and together we made our way to pilgrim hostel - Abrigo Do Peregrino.
+We ran into two fellow pilgrims we'd been walking with on the way into town, and together we made our way to the pilgrim hostel - Abrigo Do Peregrino.
 We soon discovered it doesn't open until 3 PM, leaving us with nearly two hours to wait.

-We walked back down to town for a cold drink and a pastry, and then headed back up top to wait the nights outside the albergue.
-It was a lively and interesting discussion, and as we sat there we met a other pilgrim from Canada.
-He is walking while his wife and 7 month daughter follow in a camper van.
+We walked back down to town for a cold drink and a pastry and then headed back up top to wait the nights outside the Albergue.
+It was a lively and interesting discussion, and as we sat there we met an other pilgrim from Canada.
+He is walking while his wife and 7-month daughter follow in a camper van.

-We shared dinner in a small restaurant in town that offered a pilgrim menu, which consisted of vegetable soup, an omelette for us, a salad, and an apple dessert.
-Many of the pilgrims from our hostel were eating there too, so conversation was lively.
+We shared dinner in a small restaurant in town that offered a pilgrim menu, which consisted of vegetable soup, an omelette, a salad, and an apple dessert.
+Many of the pilgrims from our hostel were eating there too, so the conversation was lively.

 ______________________________________